benmvp/slides/2017/nodevember/why-react.md

 [github/aickin/react-16-ssr-perf](https://github.com/aickin/react-16-ssr-perf)

 NOTES:
-- If you do render server, make sure you run your Node server in production mode!
+- If you do render server-side, make sure you run your Node server in production mode!
-- Comparing Raw React 15, compiled React 15, and compiled React 16 beta 2
+- Comparing Raw React 15, compiled React 15, and React 16 beta 2
 - Latest Node 4, 6 & 8
 - 17x improvement just by upgrading systems
 - At Eventbrite we didn't set `process.env=PRODUCTION` for like 6 months